 Their demoralizing experience with peers bears this out—they are bullied and excluded, aching with loneliness in the midst of a haze of social butterflies.
 They… Continue reading

 1980 was the year that ushered in a new generation of Millennials (born 1980-2000).
 1980 was also the first year that autism was classified separately from schizophrenia in the DSM-III.

 Millennial autistics with normal IQs and language were classified as “mildly autistic,” whereas their intellectually challenged counterparts were simply “autistic.”

 According to recent American and Norwegian surveys1, outcomes for “mild autistics” and “autistics” are more or less the same.
 Adults of both groups remain largely unemployed, unmarried, friendless, unoccupied, and living on public assistance.

 He’s been told what an action plan is.
 But even thinking about planning is already exhausting.
 How can he line up his tasks so that the first step in the plan leads to a logical sequence of intermediate steps which would need to be taken in just the right order to achieve his goal?
-He… Continue reading
+He knows where he is beginning; he… Continue reading

 This gallery contains 1 photo.

 An article published in the July/August issue of Scientific Mind reported that up to 25% of people with autism (from the generation of Millennials, born between 1980-2000) eventually recover completely or become nearly indistinguishable from their peers as young adults.